mattkime/kibana/src/plugins/data/server/server.api.md

 //
 // src/plugins/data/common/es_query/filters/meta_filter.ts:53:3 - (ae-forgotten-export) The symbol "FilterState" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/es_query/filters/meta_filter.ts:54:3 - (ae-forgotten-export) The symbol "FilterMeta" needs to be exported by the entry point index.d.ts
-// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:58:45 - (ae-forgotten-export) The symbol "IndexPatternFieldMap" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:57:45 - (ae-forgotten-export) The symbol "IndexPatternFieldMap" needs to be exported by the entry point index.d.ts
-// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:64:5 - (ae-forgotten-export) The symbol "FormatFieldFn" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:63:5 - (ae-forgotten-export) The symbol "FormatFieldFn" needs to be exported by the entry point index.d.ts
-// src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:122:29 - (ae-forgotten-export) The symbol "IndexPatternAttrs" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:40:23 - (ae-forgotten-export) The symbol "buildCustomFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:40:23 - (ae-forgotten-export) The symbol "buildFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/server/index.ts:71:21 - (ae-forgotten-export) The symbol "getEsQueryConfig" needs to be exported by the entry point index.d.ts